 Philanthropy is one of the core principles on which Kappa Delta Phi National Affiliated Sorority, Inc was founded.
 Each year the National Sorority chooses a National Philanthropy during our National Convention in the spring.
 Past National Philanthropies included: Make A Wish Foundation, Homes for Our Troops, ASPCA, American Foundation for Suicide Prevention.
 John F. Murphy Homes, The SAMFund, Women In Need, Ronald McDonald House Charities, Cradles to Crayons, Hurricane Katrina Relief via Family to Family, and the American Cancer Society.
-Kappa Delta Phi NAS is proud to have partnered with The American Foundation for Suicide Prevention for the past few years.
+Kappa Delta Phi NAS is proud to have partnered with The American Foundation for Suicide Prevention for the past several years.

 Personal Story from our National President